scramjetorg/platform-samples/javascript/json-url-stdout/README.md

 # Json url based Sequence with `jsonUrl`, `interval` and `jsonPath` arguments

-This is a Sequence similar to `json-seq-1`.
+This is a Sequence similar to `json-url-output`.
 It also pulls the data from JSON url every x seconds and writes it to Instance stdout endpoint, but in this example one more argument is added → `jsonPath`.
 The file structure has also changed, the `utils.js` file has been added, to which the functions responsible for downloading json from the API, the json pull interval and the third function were the `jsonPath` given in string is converted into a path indicating a specific element nested in the json body.

 The Sequence takes three arguments: